 Review faculty compliment to ensure there is sufficient regular (TTT) faculty to comfortably meet the program's needs, now and going forward.
 The Dept of Automotive and Mechatronics Engineering is very small, with only five regular faculty members and one teaching-only faculty member dedicated to the Automotive Engineering program.
 This requires the program to rely on the Mechatronics, Mechanical, and Manufacturing Engineering programs for delivery of several courses.
-The small number of faculty in both the Automotive Engineering program can be distinct from e.g. Mechanical Engineering.
+The small number of faculty in both the Automotive and Mechatronics programs places limits on how much the Automotive Engineering program can be distinct from e.g. Mechanical Engineering.